joybob22/Mtech-Lessons/Unit 1/3 - Operators.md

 ```
 The values of the code snippet above would be as follows:
 - Addition - 7
-- Subtration - 3
+- Subtraction - 3
-- Multiplocation - 10
+- Multiplication - 10
 - Dividing - 2

-*Best Pracice* - It is best to put spaces betwen your basic mathematic operators.
+*Best Practice* - It is best to put spaces between your basic mathematics operators.
 This makes your code more easily readable and familiar to others.

 ## Remainder Operator